 At the same time, there are entire villages that took in Jewish refugees and hid them for the entirety of the war, with intricate systems to alert the entire town when officials were coming in so that people could be hidden properly.

 France has, I think, struggled with what their memory of the war is and should be.
 They were a haven for so many people, but for so many who had found haven there, they became the betrayer.
 Or, the country writ large became a betrayer.
 It’s a difficult history in terms of the Holocaust.
 There are heroes, and there are people who collaborated openly.

 Levy: Maybe you could also talk about the Vichy government and how it was formed, and the leadership?

 Erbelding: Marshal [Henri Philippe] Petain was the nominal head of the government.
 He had been a World War I hero, which is why he was chosen.
 But he was also very elderly.
 It’s Petain and [Pierre] Laval.

 They’re both awful towards the end.
 They both had been somewhat of French heroes, but they’re not.
 They’re the ones who are turning people over.
 They get kind of overwhelmed by the Germans.
 They think they can control them, and they can’t.
 They think they can control the Nazis and keep France safe, and they absolutely can’t.

-Weisenberg: Are any particular things that you people should know?
+Weisenberg: Are there any particular things that you think people should know?

 Erbelding: I think we look back and we think that choices were really easy back then, because we know what happened.
 We know that Nazi Germany will start mass murder.
 For a long time, people didn’t know that.
 They didn’t know that in France.
 They didn’t know it in the U.S.